 The ADOT Civil Rights Office and program areas will work closely to implement their mutual Title VI nondiscrimination program responsibilities.
 Therefore, each program area will take full responsibility for preventing discrimination and ensuring nondiscrimination compliance in all of ADOT programs and activities.

-The Director delegates full authority to Krystal Smith, ADA/Title VI Nondiscrimination Program Coordinator, and her direct reports, as needed, to assist in the effective implementation of the program as appropriate, to oversee and implement Title VI and related nondiscrimination authorities.
+The Director delegates full authority to the Civil Rights Office and staff to assist in the effective implementation of the program as appropriate, to oversee and implement Title VI and related nondiscrimination authorities.